The Canyon (building)

-The Canyon is a 23-story waterfront residential tower in the Mission Rock neighborhood of San Francisco, California.
-The site was previously a parking lot.
+The Canyon is a 23-story waterfront residential tower in the Mission Rock development of the Mission Bay neighborhood in San Francisco, California.
+The building's site was previously a parking lot.

 History

 In October 2019, Netherlands-based designer MVRDV revealed the design renderings for a canyon-like tower to be constructed in San Francisco.
 Named The Canyon, the building is one of four that form the first phase of the Mission Rock development project, which was joint venture between the San Francisco Giants, Tishman Speyer and the Port of San Francisco.
 The building was MVRDV's first completed project on the West Coast.

 Groundbreaking for the construction began in December 2020 and continued through the COVID-19 pandemic.
-Construction was complete in early 2024 and an inauguration ceremony occurred on June 21, 2024.
+Construction was complete in early 2023 and an inauguration ceremony occurred on June 21, 2023.
 The ceremony was attended by Mayor London Breed, San Francisco Giants CEO Larry Baer, Elaine Forbes from the Port of San Francisco, and Carl Shannon from Tishman Speyer.
 Shannon used his time at the podium to advocate for cutting taxes and fees on development in San Francisco, while Mayor Breed discussed her strategy to meet state-mandated goals regarding increasing housing units.